Tencent/tgfx/README.md

 ```

 When developing for apple platforms, you have the convenient `-x [--xcframework]` option available.
-This option enables you to effortlessly create xcframeworks while also generating the corresponding
+This option enables you to effortlessly create xcframeworks:
-`dSYM` symbol files.

 ```
 node build_tgfx -p mac -x